top of page

 No. And here’s why:

-The Ama on the tongue is lipophilic, meaning it clings to fats and oils - not water.
+The Ama on the tongue is lipophilic, meaning it clings to fats and oils -not water.
 Warm water does not dissolve it, dislodge it, or carry it inward.
+This is why classical Ayurveda prescribes two separate interventions:

 • Warm water → for water-soluble Ama